 Can I buy or drink alcohol in Saudi Arabia?

 The consumption or purchase of alcohol is illegal and there are harsh punishments if the law is broken.

 Arabic is the official language of Saudi Arabia.

-There are 6 mobile network operators and also quite a number of internet service providers in Saudi Arabia.
+There are over 5 mobile network operators and about 0 internet service providers in Saudi Arabia.
 You can checkout the

 and also details about each of them.